Estimated reading time: 6 minutes

 The greatest value of ANOO is having a peer group of like-minded people who “get” what you’re talking about.

-Apart from our Grow Great Fruit Q&A sessions, there are not many places in the world we can have in-depth conversations about Codling Moth or Black Spot.
+Apart from our Grow Great Fruit Q&A sessions, there are not many places in the world where we can have in-depth conversations about Codling Moth or Black Spot.
 At least not without the eyes of the person you’re talking with quickly glazing over!

 We spent the first 15 years of our fruit-growing career with no peer group.
 We often longed for other growers to talk to, ask questions of, and troubleshoot with.